wdi-sg/gitbook-2019/02-js-intro/04-template.md

-# template
+# interactive template
 This template isolates your running code to this one function.
 It takes in a user input parameter and at the end calls `display`, passing the output value.

 This design is how we will setup all of our programs in unit 1.

 Now we'll make some changes to this file:

-1. Change the function to output the `input` parameter instead of "WOW SOMETHING HAPPENED" - that is, pass somethin different into the `display` function.
+1. Change the function to output the `input` parameter instead of "WOW SOMETHING HAPPENED" - that is, pass something different into the `display` function.

-2. Use `toUpperCase` to change what was typed in to all upper case in the output.
+2. Make the output display whatever the user typed in.

+3. To every output, add the words "the best!" to then end.

-3. Write a conditional for the input.
+4. Write a conditional for the input.
 If the input is "ducks", output "quack".
 Otherwise the program should run as it was before.

 #### input types